-A museum dedicated to Patsy opens to the public on April 7, 2017.
-The Patsy Cline Museum is located at 119 3rd Avenue South in Nashville, Tennessee, on the second floor of The Johnny Cash Museum building.
+The Patsy Cline Museum opens to the public on April 7, 2017.
+Dedicated entirely to Patsy's life, it is located at 119 3rd Avenue South in Nashville, Tennessee, on the second floor of The Johnny Cash Museum building.
 The Patsy Cline Museum houses the largest collection of Cline artifacts and memorabilia under one roof.
 Exhibits include original clothing and stage costumes, awards, as well as household and personal items from Cline's Nashville-area "dream home."
+Patsy's daughter, Julie Fudge (nee Dick), worked closely with the exhibit's organizers, drawing from her personal collection of artifacts that had been previously locked away for more than 50 years.